OESJ District Safety Plan

 5. The District’s referral process is utilized for the reporting of potentially violent incidents and following the District’s Code of Conduct.

-● Required Drills to be held throughout the school year (8 evacuation, 4 lock down drills);
+● Required Drills to be held throughout the school year (8 evacuation, 4 lockdown drills, 1 emergency release drill);

 ● general staff awareness training conducted during by BOCES HSRM staff, SRO or other emergency services staff and:

-● Lockout and Lock Down drills are conducted throughout the school year, also, an evacuation drill is done at least once a year
+● Evacuation and Lockdown drills are conducted throughout the school year, also, an early dismissal drill is done at least once a year

 ● A table-top exercise with response staff to discuss emergency procedures will be conducted once a year